 Our environmental corporate objectives

-As part of the Service’s Corporate Plan 2020-2025, the Service have developed 4 Strategic Aims which set our direction for the next five years.
-These aims help ensure we continue to deliver the best possible service to our communities, they cover Our People, Our Communities, Our Environment and Our Future.
+As part of the Service’s Strategic Plan 2021-2026, 4 Strategic Aims were developed, setting out the Service’s direction for the next five years.
+These aims, Our People, Our Communities, Our Environment and Our Future, help ensure we continue to deliver the best possible service to our communities.

-We will continue to strive to reduce our carbon footprint and continue with our research into green sustainable renewable technology for our fleet and buildings, while looking for collaboration opportunities to improve our impact on the environment.
+We will continue to strive to reduce our carbon emissions and continue with our research into green sustainable renewable technology for our fleet and buildings.
+We will encourage behaviour change, ownership and accountability of energy consumption at all Service locations and provide awareness training on energy conservation and promote energy saving initiatives for use in the workplace and at home.
+We will monitor and report on Scope 3 emissions and continue to look for collaboration opportunities to improve our impact on the environment.

 What we're doing to meet our goals